 Non-normative Comment:

-This component was introduced in DSS core version 1.0 and is used as a container for arbitrary data.
+This component was introduced in DSS core version 1.0 and is used as a placeholder for arbitrary data.
 In version 1.0 there were different ways defined to represent the data, e.g. as inline XML, encapsulated XML or base64 encoded.
 The expansion of the scope to different syntaxes limits the options to base64 encoded data or attachments as represented in Base64Data.
-Although the component Any does not additional subcomponents in this version it is used to represent the ‘container’ nature.
+In this version the component Any does not use additional subcomponents in this version, it is used to represent the ‘container’ nature.

 XML Syntax